jpritikin/coach/content/docs/meditation/_index.md

 Meditation is more like a dance than a desk lamp.
 There are moves to learn.
 The techniques that I describe in sub-sections assume that you are already proficient in meditation.
 Without a basic competence in IFS meditation, you may not obtain any benefit from these techniques.
+Moreover, these techniques may not work when under the influence of psychedelics.

 ### On breathing